martusheff/nativityofthemotherofgod/content/articles/nativity-of-the-mother-of-god-2025.md

 the spotless Lamb, an unsullied dwelling place.
 She is described in Songs of Solomon, Ch 4, “Thou art all fair, my love; there is no spot in thee.”

-Through this we
+**Through this we
-see that, the first step, of God’s plan of salvation, has been set in motion with the nativity of His mother.
+see that, the first step, of God’s plan of salvation**, has been set in motion with the nativity of His mother.
 The plan, that from the moment Adam and Eve transgressed Gods commandment and ate the fruit that He did not allow them, had begun.
 The plan that God told Satan, “And I will put enmity between you and the